oobj/nexus-rest-client/README.md

 For more information about dependencies, please see the [Dependencies and Limitations](https://github.com/oobj/nexus-rest-client/wiki/Dependencies-And-Limitations) Wiki page.

-## Setting your Nexus credentials

-First of all, you must have to set some informations about your Nexus instalation, like URL address, login and password.

-To configure these information, you must have to define the following properties during your Maven build:

-* `nexus.url`
-* `nexus.username`
-* `nexus.password`

-Theses keys will be replaced in the `nexus.properties` file.
-To assure a high level of security, this user credentials can be read-only.

-A fashioned way to describe this properties is via Maven profiles.

-For more information about Maven properties during the build, please read the [Maven documentation](http://maven.apache.org/guides/introduction/introduction-to-profiles.html).

 ## Importing

 To import the library to your project using Maven, you must add the following snippet to your `pom.xml`: